 Having a Philippines passport should let us travel within Israel for up to 90 days Visa Free.
 However, there are a lot of Filipinos working in Israel (some of them illegally) which is the reason why they are quite strict when it comes to our nationality.
 If you decide to make a DIY backpacking trip, you need to budget at least $70 to $100/ day to cover your accommodation, transportation, tours, and meals unless you have relatives/ friends there where you can stay for Free, just walking everywhere or using the public transportation.
 You can do it cheaper, but it’s up to you!

-Here are some of my tips on how you can travel around Israel on a budget!
+Here are some of my Backpacking Tips in Israel and how you can travel around on a budget!

 1. Book Cheap Flight Tickets from Manila

 There’s no direct flight from the Philippines to Israel yet, but I have a few flight suggestions for you to reach Israel without the hassle of transiting Flight routes suggestions, where you won’t be needing to apply for a Transit visa.
 Usually, a flight would cost around Php 40,000 above ($1000 and up).

 If you’re coming from the Philippines: